 Isobar launches "Make Space Yours" in Egypt

-This week, Digital Republic Linked By Isobar, and partners Wild Guanabana and NGO Injaz, launched “Make Space Yours”, a project to support STEM (Science, Technology, Engineering and Mathematics) education in schools and universities in Egypt.
+This week, Digital Republic Linked By Isobar, our agency in Egypt, and partners Wild Guanabana and NGO Injaz, launched “Make Space Yours”, a project to support STEM (Science, Technology, Engineering and Mathematics) education in schools and universities in Egypt.
 The campaign aims to inspire people from over 100 schools and universities across Cairo and the rest of the country by engaging them in space competitions on a national level.

 University students will be required to submit experiment ideas to be tested in micro-gravity.
 The winning idea will accompany astronaut and explorer, Samra, on his space flight aboard the XCOR Aerospace.
 The competition is open throughout the academic year to allow maximum engagement from students.